Concordium/concordium-rust-smart-contracts/CTS1.rst

   * - ``attributes`` (optional)
     - JSON array of Attribute JSON objects
     - Assign a number of attributes to the token type.
+      Attributes can be used to include extra information about the token type.
   * - ``localization`` (optional)
     - JSON object with locales as field names (:rfc:`5646`) and field values are URL JSON object to JSON files.
     - URL's to JSON files with localized token metadata.